-There are four domains of assessment used to monitor progress towards goals including the following:
+There are four domains of assessment used to monitor progress towards goals:

-- 1. Member assessment (through the use of the outcomes questionnaire (OQ) family measures pre-assessment, risk and protective factors assessments pre-assessment, relational assessment): - a.
-Helps understand individual, family and behavior in a context functioning; and - b.
-Adds to clinical judgment, helps target behavior change targets, tool in treatment. - 2.
-Adherence assessment (through the use of the Family Self Report and Therapist Self Report, and Clinical Services System (CSS) tracking/adherence reports, global therapist ratings): - a.
-Identifies adherence to FFT/FFTCW to enhance learning and supervision; and - b.
-Judges clinical progress, monitor clinical decisions. - 3.
-Outcome assessment (through the use of therapist outcome measure, counseling outcome measure parent/adolescent and post assessment OQ family measures and post risk and protective factors assessment): - a.
-Helps understand the outcome of your work accountability; and - b.
-Identifies changes in member functioning (pre-post). - NOTE: The term "counseling" throughout the FFT section is in keeping with the nomenclature of this evidenced based practice and should not be mistaken for the counseling and psychotherapy rendered by LMHPs under their respective scope of practice license. - 4.
-Case monitoring and tracking (member service system reports):
+- Member assessment (through the use of the outcomes questionnaire (OQ) family measures pre-assessment, risk and protective factors assessments pre-assessment, relational assessment): - Helps understand individual, family and behavior in a context functioning. - Adds to clinical judgment, helps target behavior change targets, tool in treatment. - Adherence assessment (through the use of the Family Self Report and Therapist Self Report, and Clinical Services System (CSS) tracking/adherence reports, global therapist ratings): - Identify adherence to FFT/FFTCW to enhance learning and supervision. - Judge clinical progress, monitor clinical decisions. - Outcome assessment (through the use of therapist outcome measure, counseling outcome measure parent/adolescent and post assessment OQ family measures and post risk and protective factors assessment): - To understand the outcome of your work accountability. - Changes in member functioning (pre-post).

+NOTE: The term "counseling" throughout the FFT section is in keeping with the nomenclature of this evidenced based practice and should not be mistaken for the counseling and psychotherapy rendered by LMHPs under their respective scope of practice license.